<> <> <> <>

 Dr. Harvey says: “The sleep study, [also] called “polysomnography,” monitors brain waves, eye movements, muscle activity, and vital signs while you sleep.”

-Polysomnography does require a night spent in a medical facility, and the test can also be used to detect sleep apnoea.
+Polysomnography does require a night spent in a medical facility, and the test can also be used to detect other sleep disorders like sleep apnoea.

 Even if you are not experiencing narcolepsy, the sleep study may still be required, as Dr. Harvey says this procedure is used to exclude possibilities as well as to diagnose them.